BRACKETS-by-TRIAD/verifications/README.md

     ]
 ```

-2. protect all your routes
+And then protect all your routes:

 ```.
 Route::group([Brackets\Verifications\Middleware\VerifyMiddleware::class, '2FA'], function(){